henry2004y/KeyNotes/contents/stability.md

 The field strength goes down as $R$ increases, which implies that the inner semi-tube is in good curvature and the outer semi-tube is in bad curvature.
 By plotting mechanical potential=$\mu B$ along the B-line as a function of $\theta$, we can see that there are bumps and valleys.
 Particles with low $v_\parallel$ are trapped, and those with large $v_\parallel$ are transit particles.
 Tokamak is an _average minimum B geometry_, because particles spend longer time on hills (stable region) and less time in valleys (unstable region).
 This geometry is not as robust as Ioffe bar magnetic mirror, since some particles with small $v_\parallel$ are always trapped in bad curvature region.

-See more in [@chen1984introduction], Third Edition, Chapter Application of Plasmas.
+See more in [@chen2016introduction], Third Edition, Chapter Application of Plasmas.

 ## Rayleigh-Taylor Instability

-Rayleigh-Taylor Instability is probably the most famous kind of instability.
-It is also called flute instability, gravitational instability or interchange instability.
+The Rayleigh-Taylor instability is probably the most famous kind of instability.
+It is also called _flute instability_, _gravitational instability_ or _interchange instability_.

-Here we use a 2-fluid model and a so-called "diffuse boundary" model [@chen1984introduction] to describe it mathematically.
+Here we use a 2-fluid model and a so-called "diffuse boundary" model [@chen2016introduction] to describe it mathematically.
 Recall the structure of magnetic mirror: we have curved magnetic field lines and high density plasma at the center.
 From the discussion in @sec:single_particle_instability, we know that the central part of magnetic mirror is unstable for Rayleigh-Taylor instability because of centrifugal force.
 Let us simplify the scenario and study the problem in Cartesian coordinates.
 The centrifugal force is irrelevant to particle charge and proportional to particle mass, so both ions and electrons have the same acceleration due to it.
 Let us replace the centrifugal force with gravity $\mathbf{g}$.
-In fig:RT_instability, there are high density plasma on top and low density plasma on the bottom, with a distribution $\partial n_o/\partial x<0$.
+In @fig:RT_instability, there are high density plasma on top and low density plasma on the bottom, with a distribution $\partial n_o/\partial x<0$.

+![Simultaion of Rayleigh-Taylor instability [@rahman2019relaxation].](images/Rayleigh_Taylor_Instability.png){#fig:RT_instability}

 ### 2-Fluid Diffuse Boundary Model